nivaruofficial/mean-jwt/README.md

 4) gulp dev (to start the server and make all changes available)

-5) Open another tab and type the following code to create a user> curl -X POST -d '{"username":"test","password":"test"}' -H "Content-Type:application/json" localhost:3000/api/users
+5) Open another tab and type the following code to create a user:

+curl -X POST -d '{"username":"test","password":"test"}' -H "Content-Type:application/json" localhost:3000/api/users

 6) Sign in with just created credentials